Bigodrigo/desafio-html-css-basico/README.md

-# Desafio HTML + CSS Básico
+# Basic HTML + CSS Challenge
-## (Atualizado) - 30/05/2023
+## (Last Update) - 30/05/2023
-### Este projeto é apenas um marco do curso de desenvolvedor FullStack, revisitando conceitos básicos e adicionando no GitHub.
+### This project is a milestone of a FullStack developer course, serving to reinforce foundational principles and then upload it to a GitHub repository.

+The project is currently accessible at: https://bigodrigo.github.io/desafio-html-css-basico/

 <p align="center">
   <a href="#-technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;